 If you decide to live off-campus, begin looking for a place to live as soon as possible.
 One fun way to do this is to walk around the area looking for “FOR RENT” signs.
 Also, check the listings on the Off-Campus Bulletin Board online or in person on the first floor of the Edison Building (located at 130 South 9th Street).
 Visit the Department of Housing and Residence Life as it provides an off-campus housing service and has good sources of information.

-The Housing Office provides an off-campus information service.
+The Office of Residential Life provides an off-campus information service.
 You should begin your search for off-campus housing in March/April.
 This will provide you with enough time to identify the various accommodations available.